Have you ever felt like taking a random, unplanned decision or an impulsive choice because you ‘felt like’ doing it?

 But, being too impulsive is not considered normal.

 It is, however, very common in children as they take quick decisions without much thinking.

 In the later years, this slowly gives way to maturity and self-control as they grow older.

 Impulsive adults are also mighty risk-takers because many a time they don’t think through their decisions or actions and end up taking a huge risk.

-But why is it that some adults are more impulsive than the others?
+What makes some adults more impulsive than others?

 Impulsivity is believed to occur due to the failure of the brain’s inhibitory function to work when making decisions.